 We are a healthy school

 At the Royal School, we are a healthy school and promote as many virtues of the child’s well-being as possible.
 Children have regular access to water during the day and they have fruit before break time.
 Healthy eating is a core standard in our kitchens and our cooking lessons.
-We discuss in our PSHE and Science lessons the virtues of a healthy lifestyle, and in our PE lessons all children have regular physical exercise.
+We discuss in our PSHE and Science lessons the virtues of a healthy lifestyle, and in our PE lessons, all children have regular physical exercise.

 From September 2014 all children in Year 2, 1 and Early Years are entitled to have a free school meal every day.

 Alternatively, children may bring a packed lunch into school.
 If children bring a packed lunch, please ensure there are no sweets, chocolate, chocolate spread or nuts inside their lunch box.
 Sweets, chewing gum and chocolate are not allowed in school at any time.
 We encourage children just to bring in one treat and they will be rewarded with a healthy food sticker if a lunchtime controller spots a healthy lunch.

 For health and safety reasons, the school operates a no nuts policy due to an increasing number of our children having severe allergic reactions to nuts.